KoBeWi/Godot-Universal-Fade/README.md

 Fade methods come with a few parameters.
 They are:

 - `color` - color to fade to.
 By default it's black
 - `pattern` - pattern used for the effect.
 See "Patterns" section.
 If empty string is passed (default), there will be no pattern.
 The patterns are located in `addons/UniversalFade` folder.
-For argument, your provide the part of the name that comes after "Pattern", e.g. "Diamond" to use "PatternDiamond.png".
+For argument, your provide the part of the name that comes after "Pattern", e.g. "Diamond" to use "PatternDiamond.png"
-- `reverse` - if true, pattern will be reversed
+- `reverse` - if true, pattern will be reversed.
+Defaults to false
-- `smooth` - if true, the pattern will have smoothed alpha
+- `smooth` - if true, the pattern will have smoothed alpha.
+Defaults to false

 Example call with all arguments: